-CNH Industrial is incorporated under the laws of The Netherlands.
-CNH Industrial has its corporate seat in Amsterdam, The Netherlands, and its principal office in Basildon, United Kingdom.
+CNH N.V. is incorporated under the laws of The Netherlands.
+CNH N.V. has its corporate seat in Amsterdam, The Netherlands, and its principal office in Basildon, United Kingdom.

-CNH Industrial is a leading equipment and services company engaged in the design, production, marketing, sale, and financing of agricultural and construction equipment.
-Prior to January 1, 2022, CNH Industrial also engaged in similar activities related to trucks and other commercial vehicles.
+CNH N.V. is a leading global equipment company that designs, produces and sells agricultural and construction equipment.
+Prior to January 1, 2022, CNH N.V. also engaged in similar activities related to trucks and other commercial vehicles.